maxlaza411/filter-mui/README.md

 Note how in the mappings placeOfBirth is in camelCase.
 This is becuase it's submitted in cammel case and it is more efficent not to convert it if you are providing a mapping.
 It uses __ in place of birth becuase it is a diffrent table - we must specify when we traverse tables.

-# Things still being worked on
+# Active Areas of Improvment

-- Performance updates
+- Performance
+- Documentation